bruxo-dev/e-commerce_schema_dbml/README.md

 ## Objective
 The goal of this project is to refine the presented model by incorporating the following new features:
-- **Corporate and PF Client:** An account can be either Corporate or PF (Personal), but cannot contain both types of information simultaneously.
+- **CNPJ and CPF Client:** An account can be either CNPJ (Corporate) or CPF (Personal), but cannot contain both types of information simultaneously.
 - **Payment:** Supports multiple payment methods for a single transaction.
 - **Delivery:** Includes status and tracking code for effective shipment management.